 The payment received must be to discharge an obligation to pay for the supply arising from the adoption of the sale.

 The mere receipt of payment will not be regarded as consideration received if it is held as security pending the adoption of the sale.

 If such security deposit is collected upfront, payment is regarded as received only when the deposit is applied as all or part of the consideration for the supply, following the adoption of the sale.

 Once there is a payment received or an invoice issued, GST has to be accounted for based on the full selling price of the goods.

 The above treatment for goods supplied on approval or "sale or return" terms must be distinguished from a sale where you provide a cooling period to your customer to return the goods.

 For such sales, the general time of supply would still apply.
 If your customers returned the goods during the cooling period, you should issue a credit note to nullify the sale.
 Upon issuing the credit note, you can reduce the output tax previously accounted for in your GST return.

-Imported Services subject to Reverse Charge
+Imported Services and/or Low-Value Goods subject to Reverse Charge

 A reverse charge transaction is treated as taking place (and output tax will be accounted for) at the earlier of when: